TaraRhoseyn/kicks_ecomm_store/README.md

 2. As a first-time user, I want to be able to create an account so I can see all of my information at once.
 3. As a first-time user, I want to be able to place an order without creating an account if I wish.
 4. As a first-time user, I want to be able to search the product catalog
+- As a first-time user, I want to be directed to an error page if I am directed to a broken URL.

 #### Regular visitors

+- As a regular visitor, I want to add favourite items to a central location so I can see which products I may want to purchase in the future.
+- As a regular visitor, I want to edit favourite items to keep track of my preferences.
+- As a regular visitor, I want to delete favourite items if I change my mind about purchase.

 #### Site owner/Administrator

 - As a store owner, I want the ability to add products to the store to limit dev dependency.
 - As a store owner, I want the ability to edit products in the store to quickly update inventory without dev dependency.
 - As a store owner, I want the ability to delete products from the store to quickly update inventory without dev dependency.
+- As a store owner, I want the ability to add brands to the store to limit dev dependency.
+- As a store owner, I want the ability to edit brands in the store to quickly update inventory without dev dependency.
+- As a store owner, I want the ability to delete brands from the store to quickly update inventory without dev dependency.

 ## Scope